AverageAnarchist32/ESP32_Data_Center_Webpage/README.md

 ### Usage

-Now that you've installed the necessary software and uploaded the code to your ESP32, you can start using your "Automated_LEDcontroller" project.
+Now that you've installed the necessary software and uploaded the code to your ESP32, you can start using your project.
 Follow the instructions provided in the project documentation to interact with the LED and monitor the light sensor data.

 ### References